 The School Administrative Manager and School Administrative Officers help with the day to day administration of the school.
-They can assist you with your queries about enrolment, school functions, events and excursions, fees, etc. When you wish to make an appointment to see the principal or class teacher, the office staff will arrange this for you.
-Students with special needs are supported in the classroom by the School Learning Support Officers.
+They can assist you with your queries about enrolment, school functions, events and excursions, fees, etc. When you wish to make an appointment to see the class teacher or a staff member, the office staff will arrange this for you.
+Students with additional needs are supported in the classroom by the School Learning Support Officers.
 The General Assistant supports school maintenance and upkeep of the school grounds.